frec-3044/tidyvere-intro-template/lesson.md

 ## Context

 This module has been developed as the second module in a junior-level Environmental Data Science course at Virginia Tech.
-The course is require for majors in the Environmental Data Science degree.
+The course is required for majors in the Environmental Data Science degree.
 The course has a pre-requisite course that introduces students to tidyverse concepts.
-It assumes that students have set of Git and GitHub and understand how to commit and push through Rstudio.
+It assumes that students have knowledge of Git and GitHub and understand how to commit and push through Rstudio.

 ## Timeframe